omicscodeathon/mendel_t1d/README.md

 * Install the required packages by running "install.packages('plyr', repos = "http://cran.us.r-project.org")
 remotes::install_github("MRCIEU/TwoSampleMR")".
 #### Data
 This project uses publicly available genetic data from the IEU OpenGWAS project.
-The data can be obtained from the OpenGWAS website (https://gwas.mrcieu.ac.uk/) using the dataset IDs indicated in the R script (MR_Omega3_T1d.Rmd).
+The data can be obtained from the OpenGWAS website (https://gwas.mrcieu.ac.uk/) using the dataset IDs indicated in the file named "GWAS_Summary_data.txt" in the data folder.

 ## Running the Analysis
 * Open the MR_Omega3_T1d.Rmd file in the scripts folder in RStudio.
-* Knit the file to generate the analysis report (mr_T1d.html).
+* Knit the file to generate the analysis report (Omega3_T1d.pdf).
 * View the report to see the results of the MR analysis.

 ## Project Workflow